chungdinh/Cayenne-Arduino/README.md

 # Cayenne-Arduino
-Smart garden with Arduino and Cayenne.
+Smart garden with Arduino, Ethernet shield and Cayenne.